yogesh43221/Booking-Analytics-RAG-System/README.md

     ```

 4.  **Download Booking Data:**
-    * Download the `hotel_bookings.csv` dataset (e.g., from the Kaggle link provided in the assignment PDF or another source).
-    * Place the downloaded `hotel_bookings.csv` file inside the `data/` directory.
+    * The required hotel_bookings.csv file is located in the data/ directory.

 5.  **Set Up MySQL Database & Credentials:**
     * Ensure you have a MySQL server running locally.